pietrobara2-cyber/supercooling_exit_from_Q_supersaturation/README.md

 > condenses and triggers the transition to the stable phase.

 ### Model:
-The code reproduces some properties of a 'toy plasma' whose particle content is the following
+The code reproduces some properties of a 'toy plasma' whose particle content is the following:
 - Photons $\gamma_\pm$
 - A light neutral scalar $\varphi$
 - A light complex scalar $\phi$, neutral under electromagnetism
 - $N_f$ generations of Dirac fermions $\psi_i$, with mass $m_\psi$ and electric charge 1
 - $N_f$ generations of light Dirac fermions $\chi_i$, with electric charge 1

-On top of electromagnetic interactions, the following couplings are present
+On top of electromagnetic interactions, the following couplings are present:

 > $\mathcal{L}_1=y\phi\overline\psi_i\chi_i+c.c.$
 >